keith-kurak/app-release-checklist/README.md

 - [ ] Sign up as a [Google Play developer](https://play.google.com/console/u/0/signup) ($25 USD one-time)

 ## Last mile development and testing
-_You'll want to download your app from Bolt so you can do a few things on your computer.
-Nothing big- mostly adding some configuration that you'll need to build the standalone version of your app and send it to the stores.
+_Once you download your app to your computer and open it in Visual Studio Code, you can complete a few tasks on your way to the stores.
+Just a few configuration bits, no major coding._
+- [ ] Run `npx testflight` to build your iOS app and submit it to the App Store for testing and eventual release.